farlee2121/DevEssentialsBlog/_drafts/Language Limited Though/2020-05-04-Service-Orientation.md

 # Service-Orientation and Functional Programming

-Service-Oriented Programming is a rising design paradigm that divides the software into self-contained "services" or groups functionality.
+Service-Oriented Programming is my primary programing paradigm.
+It divides the software into self-contained "services" or groups functionality.
 Services also apply in functional programming, rather, service-like behavior is enforced all the way to the foundational concepts.

+To be clear, Service-Orientation isn't a concept I struggled with in C#.
+It is facinating how service-oriented principles that surfaced in response to object-oriented issues align so well with functional programming.

 ## What is Service-Orientation
 My background in service-orientation requires that
  - services have clear boundaries
  - services only communicate through contracts (interfaces and data-contracts)
+   - separation of function and data
  - services are self-contained / understanding the service doesn't require looking at any other services
  - services are stateless... well... more like transactional
    - For example, a service could certainly save some data that was previously unknown and allow it to be retrieved by some reference.
 Each call musts be a complete transaction though.
 Save should not be split over two operations that expect to be called in sequence.